Sonu125691/Decoder_Only_Transformer_From_Scratch/README.md

   - NumPy
   - tokenizers
   - Google Colab
-- **Hardware:** GPU (CUDA)
+- **Hardware:** Colab GPU (CUDA)

 ---

-## ⚠️ Limitations

-- Trained on a relatively small corpus
-- No large-scale optimization or distributed training
-- Intended for **educational exploration**, not production use

----

 ## 📚 Key Learnings

-- How GPT-style models work internally
+- Deep understanding of decoder-only Transformer (GPT-style) architecture
-- Importance of causal masking
+- Implementation of self-attention, causal masking, and multi-head attention from scratch
-- Role of tokenization and EOS tokens
+- Practical role of tokenization and `<eos>` tokens in language modeling
-- Impact of sampling strategies on text generation
+- How sampling strategies influence text generation behavior
-- End-to-end Transformer training workflow
+- End-to-end workflow of training and inference in GPT-style models
+- Insight into the limitations of small-scale language models trained with limited data and compute